 For just a moment, let’s pretend that we are recruiters looking at LinkedIn profiles.
 Now, I am not nor have ever been a recruiter, but I have engaged with enough recruiters that I have a faint idea of how they work.

 First of all, do you know how recruiters find you on LinkedIn?
-They search for you, of course, and if they are using LinkedIn recruiting solutions they are looking at a screen that looks something like this.
+They search for you, of course, and if they are using LinkedIn recruiting solutions they are able to pin point and find you based on what is included in your LinkedIn profile.
 The key to being found?
 List as many companies as you can that you have worked for with accurate titles in your profile.
 And include those keywords that you want to be associated with in your profile.
 Simple enough.

 But what happens after they search and find you and start looking at your profile?
 Recruiters want to see that you are happily employed.
 Why?
 Because, in a recent LinkedIn Poll, 60% of Recruiters said that passive candidates are better employees.
 And, furthermore, quoting from this same LinkedIn Blog post, “It’s a widely held belief that the best talent is employed,” and “if they are actively looking then maybe they are not as good, or not as loyal.”